btrettel/flt/to-do.md

         x = si_length(1.0_WP) ! make a constant
         call x%set_dv(1, N_DV) ! set this as variable number 1```
     - Add `%v%v` to linter (disabled for now) to help identify what to fix in the future...
-    - Say that the output of genunits is public domain in the output.
 - `make lint` runs Python linters too.
 - Make script to install FLT build system in a directory
 - Documentation for genunits
     - `use_line` creates a new line at semicolons, so that depends.py can see the dependency.
 - genunits_io.f90: Change type-bound procedures for `config` to be normal procedures.
 - fmad.f90:
     - Addition and subtraction for `real`s (with tests).
+(What did I mean by this? fmad.f90 already handles `real`s for addition and subtraction.)
     - Assert that `dv` of the output is allocated (via `assert`) and has correct size (via `assert_dimension`).
-    - comparison operators for reals, with tests
+    - comparison operators for `real`s, with tests
 - Better constructors for AD.
 I should be able to get a constant by using `ad` directly.
 - Make `test_concurrent` more reliable.
 I think this problem might only appear for Intel.
 And is it only for release mode as an assertion should catch this?
 Why don't the assertions fail in that case?
     - ```./test_purerng